 • Seal cracks and holes around the foundation (ground level) of your house

-• Store firewood or building materials at least 20’ from your home
+• Store firewood or building materials at least 20 feet or more from your home

 How do I get rid of Carpenter Ants?